remy/mit-license/README.md

 ### url

-In addition to the `copyright` property, if you want to make a link from the copyright text, you can include a `url` property:
+In addition to the `copyright` property, if you want to make a link from the copyright text, you can include a `URL` property:

 ```json
 {